Avian Bornavirus (ABV) aka Proventricular Dilatation Disease, (PDD), Macaw Wasting Disease

 Remember that a positive PCR test does not mean that your parrot will ever become ill with PDD/ABV.
 The test is best used to confirm that a sick bird’s symptoms might be related to avian bornavirus or in the selection of breeding stock.

 Combining the percentage of positive test results from many labs to date, I would guess that perhaps 1/4 of the larger domestic parrots currently carry the virus or were exposed to it.
 Their percentages of positive parrots are higher, but samples from ill birds are more likely to be submitted for analysis.
-A recent European study tends to confirm that.
-You can read it here.
+A European study seemed to confirm that. (ask me for Heffels2011.pdf)

 Can Bornavirus Infections Be Treated Successfully – Is There A Cure?

 There is no known cure for avian bornavirus infection.
 But some veterinarians claim successful treatments or, at the least, successful prolonging the bird’s life.
 The most promising treatment has been to suppress the parrot’s own inflammatory response.
 The most effective drug for that so far has been an NSAID called celecoxib (Celebrex®).
-You can read about that here.
-That article was written some time ago.
-Perhaps there are newer medications that perform better.
-Very little in treatment information has been published or disseminated recently because the number of parrots suffering from the disease dropped when the Florida and Texas import stations were finally closed.
+The article that mentioned that was written some time ago.
+Perhaps there are newer medications that perform better, but none are curative.
+Very little in treatment information has been published or disseminated recently because the number of parrots suffering from the disease dropped when the shady Florida and Texas import stations were finally closed.

 Many veterinarians and aviculturists believe that birds under stress are more likely to develop PDD/ABV symptoms than those that are not.
 That is the case in many diseases.
 All forms of wildlife tend to internalize chronic stress.
 When they do, their immune system often fails.
 So you veterinarian will probably advise you on the best ways to provide a low-stress lifestyle, a highly nutritious and easily digestible diet and perhaps supplemental vitamins if your parrot is a known carrier of the bornavirus.